Phase 2 Engagement - Now Open

 - The vision for the future of the Bass Coast?

 In October 2019 Bass Coast was declared a Distinctive Area and Landscape under the Planning and Environment Act 1987.
 The declaration triggers the requirement to prepare a Statement of Planning Policy.

 The declaration area is the municipal district of Bass Coast Shire and a map of the Declared Area is available to download from the Document Library.

 The Statement of Planning Policy will include a 50-year vision and land use strategies to better protect the unique features of the Bass Coast for current and future generations.
 It also provides the opportunity to designate long term settlement boundaries.

 The Policy will be informed by strategic planning work already undertaken, relevant technical studies and outcomes from community engagement.

 Now the declaration of the Bass Coast as a Distinctive Area and Landscape has been made, work on the Statement of Planning Policy has begun.

-A second phase of public engagement is being planned for late 2019 to early 2020 which provides an opportunity to provide input on the policy directions.
-A further phase of public engagement will occur next year on the draft Statement of Planning Policy, which will include a public submissions process.
+A second phase of public engagement is being undertaken in March 2020 which provides an opportunity to provide input on the policy directions.
+A further phase of public engagement will occur in mid-2020 on the draft Statement of Planning Policy, which will include a public submissions process.

 To keep informed of future engagement opportunities, please subscribe to receive project updates.